 - Elementary Education- Teacher candidates must choose the license they wish to obtain, by spring of their sophomore year.
 Elementary education majors all are licensed as elementary generalist (K-6).
-For candidates seeking this license, the subject matter requirements include special courses that include topics such as Number Sense for Elementary Teachers, Measurement for Elementary Teachers, Literacy Block, Culturally Responsive Classrooms, World History, American History, The Exceptional Learner, and selected electives from the sciences, social sciences, and humanities.
+For candidates seeking this license, the subject matter requirements include special courses that include topics such as Number Sense for Elementary Teachers, Measurement for Elementary Teachers, Emergent Literacy, Developing Reading Comprehension, Culturally Responsive Classrooms, World History, American History, The Exceptional Learner, and selected electives from the sciences, social sciences, and humanities.
 All elementary teacher candidates are required under the Rules for Educator Preparation and Accountability (REPA) to meet additional requirements.
+At Manchester University these can be met by adding one of the following areas: Mild Intervention or English Learners licensure. - Indiana EPPs undergo continuous review via state and national processes, including reporting annual EPP performance data posted to the Indiana Department of Education's (IDOE's) public website pursuant to Indiana Code (IC) 20-28-3-1 and IC 20-28-11.5-9.
+All programs are expected to provide high-quality educator preparation and meet minimum standards and benchmarks, thus ensuring rigorous content and pedagogical skill development.
+House Enrolled Act (HEA) 1558 (2023) added the science of reading as a required component of EPPs and their accountability measures.
+More specifically, programs preparing elementary, early childhood, and special education teacher candidates must include content aligned to science of reading within their curriculum by July 1, 2024.
+EPPs must also prepare future teachers to obtain the new Early Literacy Endorsement required under IC 20-

-At Manchester University these can be met by adding one of the following areas: Mild Intervention or English Learners licensure. - Secondary Education For teacher candidates seeking a secondary teaching license (grades 5-12), candidates meet or exceed the same requirements as the corresponding academic major.
+- Secondary Education For teacher candidates seeking a secondary teaching license (grades 5-12), candidates meet or exceed the same requirements as the corresponding academic major.
 When an equivalent academic major is not offered, the DOE has permitted units to create programs to meet applicable teaching standards (i.e. English/Language Arts, and Life Science).
-Teaching content majors with Education 5-12 offered at Manchester University include: English/Language Arts, Spanish, Biology (Life Science), Biology-Chemistry, Chemistry, and History. - All-Grade Education All-grade standard teacher licensing programs are available at Manchester University in art and music.
+Teaching content majors with Education 5-12 offered at Manchester University include: Applied Mathematics, English/Language Arts, Spanish, Biology (Life Science), Biology-Chemistry, Chemistry, and History. - All-Grade Education All-grade standard teacher licensing programs are available at Manchester University in art and music.
 Coursework and field experiences are designed to prepare prospective all-grade teachers to work with a wide variety of students in their areas of expertise in grades P-12.
 The programs follow the same guidelines for content as the secondary content areas.
-All grade teaching majors (P-12) may be done in Choral Music, Instrumental Music, Human Performance (Physical Education) or Visual Arts.
+All grade teaching majors (P-12) may be done in Choral Music, Instrumental Music, Human Performance (Physical Education) or Visual Arts. - Transition to Teaching For adults who seek a career change, the Henney Department of Education offers an online Transition to Teaching program designed for professionals who already have knowledge and expertise in a content area but need the pedagogy and training in how to teach.
+Manchester University's 18-credit program enables you to continue working while pursuing a teaching license.
+Teaching areas offered include licensure areas approved in Indiana for all secondary (such as English, history, chemistry, etc.) and all-grade (such as music, physical education, etc.).
+At this time, the Henney Department of Education does not offer a Transition to Teaching Program in elementary education or special education.